mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/archives/index.md

 ## Access archived versions of Konvoy documentation

 In accordance with our [version policy][policy], we regularly archive older, unsupported versions of our Konvoy documentation.
-At this time, this includes documentation for Konvoy 1.7 and below.
+This includes documentation for Konvoy 1.7 and below.
 You can still access older versions of Konvoy documentation on our [public GitHub repo][repo].

 [policy]: ../version-policy/